cisco/mindmeld/docs/source/userguide/getting_started.rst

 --------------

-This release of MindMeld Workbench is targeted towards seasoned Python developers with machine learning knowhow and experience with one or more popular frameworks and libraries.
-If you don't fit that profile, we suggest you wait or look elsewhere.
+This release of MindMeld Workbench is targeted towards seasoned Python developers with machine learning knowhow and experience with one or more popular machine learning frameworks and libraries.

 The username and password used to access the MindMeld Learning Center will be required in this process.